What is Cambridge Wild?

 - Friends of Rock Road Library;

 - Nightingale Gardeners (this website), part of Queen Edith's in Bloom (affiliated with the RHS), part of Queen Edith's Community Forum.
 They are proud to be Volunteers for Streets and Open Spaces in the City Council, supervised by Guy Belcher the Biodiversity Officer.
-In 2016, biodiversity and access improvements in the garden have been funded by S106 funding via the South Area Committee.
+In 2016, biodiversity, gardening and access improvements in the garden have been funded by S106 funding via the South Area Committee.

 - Sustrans - who supported the walks along Cherry Hinton Brook